switchupcb/copygen/README.md

 #### setup.go

 Create an interface in the specified setup file with a `type Copygen interface`.
-In each function, specify _the types you want to copy from_ as parameters, and _the type you want to copy to_ as return values. _This part is inspired by **goverter**._
+In each function, specify _the types you want to copy from_ as parameters, and _the type you want to copy to_ as return values. _This interface is inspired by **goverter**._

 ```go
 /* Specify the name of the generated file's package. */